-Fagiolina del Trasimeno, the heirloom legume resembling black-eyed peas, cook into a creamy, flavorful soup or side dish that pairs well with the Freshwater Lake Fish, including tench, on its way to becoming a DOP (Protected Origin) product.
+Fagiolina del Trasimeno, the heirloom legume resembling black-eyed peas, cook into a creamy, flavorful soup or side dish that pairs well with the freshwater lake fish, including tench.
 Other local fish include catfish, carp, eel, smelt, shrimp, and perch.
 Extra virgin olive oil, Olio d’Oliva del Trasimeno, is produced from the vast olive groves covering the hillsides.
 Its fruity flavor, with an undertone of bitter and spicy accents, is perfect for the lake fish.
 Pair this meal with Vino Colli del Trasimeno, one of the local light red or white wines.

 Islands of Lake Trasimeno

 - The largest island in Lake Trasimeno is Isola Polvese, virtually abandoned when it was purchased in the early 1970s by the Province of Perugia, who established a natural park here in 1995.
 Its a mecca for nature lovers, including birdwatchers who enjoy the fowl that populate the wetlands and hikers who explore the pretty stretches.